jongyoullee1/seashell/README.md

 /*======== void thepipe() ==========

 	Inputs:
 		char *pipecommand[], an array of pointers to strings, where the pointers to the left of the pipe character(|) represent the command whose stdin is being redirected and the pointers to the right of | represent the command that will be executed int pipelocation, index where pipe character(|) is found
 	Returns:
 		Nothing

 Redirects stdin of first command to stdout of other between two commands and executes the second command
 ====================*/

 /*======== void noMoreSpaces() ==========

 	Input:
 		char *command[]
+	Returns:
+		nothing

-What it does: Removes all white spaces in the given array of pointers
+Removes all white spaces in the given array of pointers
-Inputs:
-        command: array of pointers to string
-Return Value: None
 ====================*/

 /*========void cd()============

 	Input:
 		char *whereto, a pointer to the path
 	Returns: